Ake Saethia, M.B.A., M.S.W.

 Hello there!
-I'm Heather Hoover (she/her, they/them), and I am one of the Disability Advisers with the Office of Accessible Education.
+I'm Heather Harris (they/them, she/her), and I am one of the Disability Advisers with the Office of Accessible Education.
 As a biracial, bisexual woman with a myriad of disabilities, I believe in the importance of recognizing the multiplicity of all of our identities, rest as a form of resistance, and the deeply intertwined history of disability and racial justice.
 My educational background includes graduate education in Disability Studies with the City University of New York, a Bachelors in Deaf Studies from Gallaudet University, as well as an Associates and Certificate in American Sign Language and Deaf Studies from Ohlone College.

 During my own college education, I worked extensively with my own respective colleges' disability services offices for a range of disabilities, and I am thrilled to be sitting on the other side of the table today to help today's disabled students find success at Stanford.
 When I am not working, you can usually find me binging one of many science fiction TV shows and movies.
 Whether you want to talk about how accommodations can help to improve your Stanford experience, or what the best Star Trek TNG episode is (It's Darmok), let's chat.